robpeng/app_with_database/README.md

-Basic Flask/SQLAlchemy/HTML app where users can post things for sale and see items on sale
+Flask/SQLAlchemy/Javascript app where users can post things for sale and see items on sale